Validation

 Complex polygon

-This tool will scan the map for polygon that are not drawn correctly and might cause issues during the viewing of your map.
+This tool will scan the map to search for polygons that are not drawn correctly and might cause issues during your map’s display.

 Complex polygon tool gif